 6. Cupla — The Couples Calendar App For Scheduling Real Connection

-Cupla takes the guesswork out of planning by syncing your calendars and turning “we should hang out” into set times to schedule long-distance date.
+Cupla takes the guesswork out of planning by syncing your calendars and turning “we should hang out” into set times to schedule long-distance dates.
 When my partner and I tested it, we blocked off a Friday night through the app and both got reminders no forgotten date, no excuses.

 What stands out in Cupla for long-distance couples: Shared calendar sync (Google, Apple, Outlook), Date planner with reminders so you don’t skip rituals, To-dos and lists that update on both phones and Widgets for quick check-ins without opening the app.